AVEVA/CONNECT-data-services-developer-docs/content/communities/manage-users.md

 When you add a user to the community, they are assigned the [Community Member role](xref:ccRoles#community-roles-preview) within the scope of the community.
 This role lets the user view the community, view the data shared within it, and share data.

-## Prerequisites to manage members of a community

-To manage community membership, you must be a [community administrator](xref:ccRoles#community-administrators-preview).

 ## Add users to a community

 To add users from your own tenant to a community, follow these steps: